jelastic-jps/lets-encrypt/text/description.md

-**Let's Encrypt** is a free and automated solution for SSL certificates issuing.
+**Let's Encrypt** is a free solution for automated SSL certificates issuing.
-Just select a required *Environment Name* from the list below and specify the attached *External Domain(s)*.
+Just select a required *Environment* from the list below and specify the attached *External Domain(s)*.

 **Note:**
 * Leave the *External Domain(s)* field blank for issuing a test SSL certificate bound to the internal environment domain.